tango-controls/rfc/2/README.md

 **Note**: Future specification may remove 'SHALL have' requirements for State and Status commands.

-* The Device SHALL have one unique identifier which represents its Device Name
+* The Device SHALL have one unique identifier which represents its Device Name.

 ### Naming convention